2captcha/selenium-recaptcha-solver-using-grid/README.md

 `export APIKEY=your_api_key`

 You can also set the value of `APIKEY` directly in the code.
-To do this, modify the `apikey` value in the following file: [main.py, line 10][main.py, line 10].
+To do this, modify the `apikey` value in the following file: [main.py, line 10].

 ### Example Command
 ```bash